 On December 2, 2002, CSB commemorated our 100th anniversary with a drawing for 100 prizes, drawn live on WSOO 1230AM.

 In February 2004, Central Savings Bank’s CEO, W.W.
 “Frenchie” LaJoie was named Michigan Banker of the Year by the Michigan Bankers Association.

-LaJoie is succeeded by Ronald L. Meister, current President and CEO, a CSB employee since 1973.
+LaJoie was succeeded by Ronald L. Meister, President and CEO, a CSB employee since 1973.

 In 2018, Mark Savoie was appointed to being President of Central Savings Bank.